Welcome to my piano studio!

 I began learning to play piano at my father’s request when I was in kindergarten and continued lessons through high school and college.
 I even continue lessons for myself from time to time now!
 (You never stop learning!)

 My studio started in 1990 and I have loved teaching and learning from my students ever since.
 To keep my performance skills challenged and in good condition, I often accompany other musicians for local schools and churches.
-This helps me remember and appreciate what my students deal with when they perform for other people.
+This helps me remember and appreciate what my students deal with when they learn new music and perform for other people.

 In addition to teaching private lessons, I also enjoy producing a weekly podcast designed specifically for piano parents.